Contemplating today's Gospel

 “Jesus departed to the mountain to pray, and he spent the night in prayer to God”

 Fr.
-Lluc TORCAL Monk of Santa Maria de Poblet (Santa Maria de Poblet, Tarragona, Spain)Today, I would like to center our thoughts on the first words of this Gospel: “Jesus departed to the mountain to pray, and he spent the night in prayer to God” (Lk 6:12).
-Introductions as this one may go unnoticed in our daily reading of the Gospel, while —in fact— they are of the maximum importance.
-Today, Jesus, specifically and clearly tells us that the election of the twelve disciples —central decision for our Church's future life— was preceded by a full night in prayer alone, before God, his Father.
+Lluc TORCAL Monk of Santa Maria de Poblet (Santa Maria de Poblet, Tarragona, Spain)Today, I would like to focus our reflection on the opening words of this Gospel: “Jesus departed to the mountain to pray, and he spent the night in prayer to God” (Lk 6:12).
+Introductions like this can easily go unnoticed in our daily reading of the Gospel, yet they are of the utmost importance.
+Here we are told very clearly that the choice of the twelve apostles—a decision central to the future life of the Church—was preceded by an entire night of Jesus’ prayer, alone, before God His Father.

 Thoughts on Today's Gospel